uikit/uikit-site/docs/pages/rtl.md

 4. Run the command `npm run compile-rtl` to build the RTL version.

 The resulting files are now located in the `dist/` folder and end with `*.rtl.css`.
 The JavaScript files stay the same as with the default LTR version.

+***

+## Difference between RTL and LTR version

+The RTL version switches the orientation of UIkit design elements, including properties such as floats, text-align, position coordinates, direction of background shadows and more.
+However, all classes that are explicitly named `*-left` or `*-right` stay the same in the RTL version.